grantnielson/Sports-Projects/README.md

 The ipynb file serves as an appendix, the docx explains everything.

 ### Blog
-This is a link to a blog where I analyzed 2021 March Madness results to sharpen my python visualization skills.
+Basketball_viz_blog_link is a link to a blog where I analyzed 2021 March Madness results to sharpen my python visualization skills.

 ### These are two data visualization projects I carried out to expand my skills in R, and provide interesting graphics to answer my questions and appeal to other BYU fans on Twitter.